DA-Mike/scribe_notation/README.md

 Scribe Notation is a note taking app which utilizes node.js and express.js.
 The app is currently hosted on Heroku.

 My motivation for this project was to learn more about express.js and apply my knowledge to create API routes for a site.
-This site utilizes GET, POST, and DELETE routes for the notes.
+This site utilizes GET, POST, and DELETE routes for retrieving, creating, and deleting the notes.
 Storage is a simple JSON file.
+This was a fun experience and has certainly broadened my understanding of non-static sites, APIs, and javascript in general.

 ## Table of Contents
 - [Installation](#Installation)